Mags0/Godot-Music-Manager-Plugin/README.md

 # Godot-Music-Manager-Plugin
 A plugin with UI, signals and functions for easy music implementation.

-!!Do not overwrite 'MusicManager/SaveData' in your project when updating the plugin!!

 The plugin UI is a DAW like interface with a single tempo measured in crotchets/quarter notes and time signature track and an optional amount of audio tracks with volume and bus control.

 The manager has a workflow of Level 1 > Stage 1, Stage 2, etc. Level 2 > Stage 1, Stage 2, etc. e.g. Level – Boss fight, Stage – Phase2.
 The stages hold 3 pieces of data – start time, end time and selected tracks.